nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to an empty folder.
 The folder will be your _home folder_ for LoyaltyLift.

 4. Double-click on `loyaltylift.jar` to launch LoyaltyLift. <br>
-   A GUI similar as seen below should appear in a few seconds.
+   A similar GUI, as seen below, should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/FreshUi.png)

 5. Type the command in the command box (which says 'Enter command here...') and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>